ehawb/diss/ramsey/README.md

 **[Using the code](#using-the-code)**<br>

 ### Setting up the virtual environment
 I have not had success using `.yml` files to work, so I just give a list of the commands I used to install the required packages here.
 Packages where I used specific versions will come with those version numbers; while updated versions of packages might do the job, I haven't yet experimented with that.
-These instructions are current as of January 2023.
+These instructions are current as of June 2023.

-The code requires Python version 3.7.
+The code requires Python version 3.7.9.

 ```
 pip install keras==2.3.1